-All children with a special educational need are given a School Support Plan (SSP).
-This is a document, which enables staff, parents and the child (where appropriate), to establish three clear and SMART targets to focus on for that term.
+Most children with a special educational need are given a School Focused Plan (SFP).
+This is a document, which enables staff, parents and the child (where appropriate), to establish clear and SMART targets to focus on for that term.
 These targets are then monitored by the child's class teacher and reviewed at parent consultation meetings.
 Some targets may be based around home learning and/or behaviours, to encourage positive relationships between home and school.

 How effective is Carlton Primary Academy’s provision for children with special educational needs?

 Carlton Primary Academy has a robust policy for special educational needs.
 The policy is implemented by all members of staff and its effectiveness is monitored and evaluated by the Governing Body on an annual basis.
 The SENCO meets with the SEN Governor on a regular basis, enabling up to date general information on the progress of children with SEN and the provision made for them to be shared with the whole governing body.
 Information from parental questionnaires and children’s comments are reported to the Governing Body in relation to the support provided or feedback on the effectiveness of new resources.
 This will also help us to ensure that we make the necessary developments, to ensure we have used our best endeavours to minimalise the gaps in our provision for children with SEND.

 Carlton is a mainstram school.
 We cater for children with a wide range of special educational needs including Communication and Interaction, Cognition and Learning, Sensory and Physical and Behaviour, Emotional and Social difficulties.

 Who are the other people who provide services to children with SEND at Carlton?